TracyChacon/Projects-freeCodeCamp.org/reference.md

 Tests
 Waiting:Your info-important class should have a background-color set to magenta.
 Waiting:Your info-important class should use @extend to inherit the styling from the info class.

+### React

+React is a popular JavaScript library for building reusable, component-driven user interfaces for web pages or applications.

+React combines HTML with JavaScript functionality into its own markup language called JSX.
+React also makes it easy to manage the flow of data throughout the application.

+In this course, you'll learn how to create different React components, manage data in the form of state props, use different lifecycle methods like componentDidMount, and much more.